A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Nominal income.
 A measure of income that is not adjusted for inflation.
 That is, nominal income is expressed in current dollars.
 (See also Real income.)

 Non-filer.
 A person or household who does not file an individual income tax return.
-Most non-filers are not employed; many are elderly.
+Most people without a filing requirement are not employed and many are also elderly.

 O